White Right: Meeting the Enemy

-White Right: Meeting the Enemy is a 2017 documentary film by Deeyah Khan.
-The film is produced by Deeyah's production company Fuuse and received its world premiere on ITV in December 2017.
+"White Right: Meeting the Enemy" is a 2017 documentary that aired as an episode of British current affairs TV series Exposure.
+The documentary was directed by Deeyah Khan and produced by Deeyah's production company Fuuse.

 Deeyah travels to the United States to meet with some of the country's most prominent neo-Nazis and white supremacist leaders to seek to understand the personal and political reasons behind the apparent resurgence of far-right extremism in America.
 She made the film after being interviewed on TV about multiculturalism for which she received many threats and hate speech on social media.

 Carol Midgley, writing for The Times, wrote of the film: "Part investigative journalist, part almost psychotherapist, Khan uses hard and soft skills to discover what drives such hatred and forces people to face her, their so-called enemy".

 Synopsis

-White Right: Meeting the Enemy sees Deeyah sitting down face-to-face with neo-Nazis and white nationalists after receiving death threats and racially-charged hate mail from the Far Right movement as a result of giving a BBC TV interview advocating diversity and multiculturalism.
+"White Right: Meeting the Enemy" sees Deeyah sitting down face-to-face with neo-Nazis and white nationalists after receiving death threats and racially-charged hate mail from the Far Right movement as a result of giving a BBC TV interview advocating diversity and multiculturalism.
 In the film Deeyah tries to get behind the hatred and the violent ideology, to try to understand why people embrace far right extremism.

 After covering a Ku Klux Klan rally in Charlottesville, Virginia, she received permission to meet with Jeff Schoep, the leader of the National Socialist Movement (NSM).
 Afterwards she receives permission to film the group at the Unite the Right rally in Charlottesville, where the group gets into an altercation with and are pepper-sprayed by Antifa counter-protestors.
 After the death of Heather Heyer and President Donald Trump's controversial remarks on the rally, Schoep takes Deeyah to the urban decay in Detroit and explains that he moved the organization's headquarters to the city to take advantage of its economic decline for recruiting.
 Deeyah later tells Schoep about her experiences at anti-racist demonstrations during her childhood in Norway, and shows him both the BBC interview and the hate mail, causing Jeff to become visibly discomforted by the racial slurs in the emails.